convco/convco/README.md

 # Convco

-Conventional commit cli
+A Conventional commit cli.

-`convco` gives tools to work with [Conventional Commits](https://www.conventionalcommits.org/).
+`convco` gives tools to work with [Conventional Commits][1].

+The tool is still in early development.
+It provides already the following commands:

 - `convco check`: Checks if a range of commits is following the convention.
 - `convco version`: Finds out the current or next version.